 Tree Save Area Protection Measures Priority Tier 1 Floodways Required Stream Buffers Required Buffer Yard Slope Areas Greater than 25% Wetlands All Vegetation and Soil to Remain Undisturbed In some cases, limited disturbance may occur within the areas to be protected provided all necessary approvals are obtained.
-Such activities include, but are not limited to the following: 1.
-Mitigation of development activities.
-2. Restoration of previously disturbed areas.
-3. Utility installations and emergency public safety activities.
-4. Construction of a trail or pedestrian walkway that will provide public access.
-5. Required Street or Driveway connections.
+Such activities include, but are not limited to the following: Mitigation of development activities.
+Restoration of previously disturbed areas.
+Utility installations and emergency public safety activities.
+Construction of a trail or pedestrian walkway that will provide public access.
 Tier 2 100 Year Floodplains Front Setback Areas Street Tree Planting Strip Residential Landscaping Areas Required Open Space Slope Areas of 15-25% All Trees Greater than 12" DBH to Remain Undisturbed, or Replacement trees shall be planted at a rate of 1 tree per 12" DBH, and should be incorporated into open space amenities wherever possible.
-Tier 3 All Other Locations All Trees Greater than 24" DBH to Remain Undisturbed, or Replacement trees shall be planted at a rate of 1 tree per 12" DBH, and should be incorporated into open space amenities wherever possible. - street trees, parking lot landscaping, residentia rds replacement requirements.
+Tier 3 All Other Locations All Trees Greater than 24" DBH to Remain Undisturbed, or Replacement trees shall be planted at a rate of 1 tree per 12" DBH, and should be incorporated into open space amenities wherever possible.
+Required street trees, parking lot landscaping, residential landscaping and buffer yard plantings may not be counted towards replacement requirements.